Welcome to our Meeting

 Details of Meetings for Worship and other upcoming events are in the calendar below

-The Meeting House and toilet facilities are suitable for some wheelchair users.
+The Meeting House is fully accessible, but the toilet is not accessible for wheelchair users.
 A hearing loop is available.

 Wallingford Quaker (Friends) Meeting House